 The A2P messaging service generated revenue declined due to the stiff competition faced by the Corporation especially in both the North Asia and South East Asia regions.
 The Corporation lost one key customer in the quarter ended March 31, 2018 and revenue declined in the quarters ended June 30, 2018 and September 30, 2018.
 During the quarter ended December 31, 2018, the Corporation managed to regain some messaging traffic in both the North Asia and the South East Asia regions which improved its revenue.
 However, revenue dipped for the quarter ended March 31, 2019 as the Corporation increased pricing to improve the gross margin.
-During the quarters ended June 30, 2019 to December 31, 2019, the messaging traffic and revenue fluctuates from quarter to quarter.
+During the quarters ended June 30, 2019 to December 31, 2019, the messaging traffic and revenue fluctuated from quarter to quarter.
+During the quarter ended March 31, 2020, the Corporation managed to regain some messaging traffic in the North Asia regions which improved its revenue.
 Management has set a goal to steer the A2P messaging business to more growth in the coming quarters.
-The Corporation intends to continue focus on increasing the revenue from existing markets in the North Asia and South East Asia regions.
+The Corporation intends to continue its focus on increasing the revenue from existing markets in the North Asia and South East Asia regions.

-The revenue from software products and services segment still fluctuates from the quarter ended March 31, 2018 to the quarter ended December 31, 2018.
+The revenue from software products and services segment still fluctuated from the quarter ended March 31, 2018 to the quarter ended December 31, 2018.
 From the quarter ended March 31, 2019 to the quarter ended September 30, 2019, the revenue has been increasing as the Corporation increased the man-hour charge out rates and chargeable hours since the beginning of year 2019.
-Revenue remained fairly stable during the quarter ended December 31, 2019.
-Moving forward, the

-Corporation believes that the business environment in the software products and services will remain challenging.
+Revenue remained fairly stable during the quarter ended March 31, 2020.
+Moving forward, the Corporation believes that the business environment in the software products and services will remain challenging.
 The Corporation believes it needs to focus its efforts on other areas in order to create new revenue streams.